nilqed/fricas_jupyter/README.md

 * [SBCL 1.2.x](http://www.sbcl.org/) for Linux, `SBCL_HOME` set!
 * [Jupyter](https://jupyter.org/), check with `$jupyter --paths`

+**Note**: The version of SBCL must match that of which FriCAS has been compiled!
+This is so because SBCL cannot load cores (AxiomSYS in this case) of different versions.
+See `FAQ` (further below) how to get type/version of FriCAS' underlying Lisp.
+By the way there will be no harm to your existing FriCAS installation ;)

 Tested on Ubuntu 14+.
-If you are lacking some of the items above, consult the links given to get installation information.
+If you are missing some of the items above then consult the links given to get installation information.
 The `install.sh` script is going to check all the prerequisites and will `exit` in case of missing items, thereby issuing an error number `[n]` which might help to fix (see below).